Are your family photos stored in the cloud?

 If you read my blog… or talk to me for five minutes you’ve heard about tagging.
 Tags are the little words/phrases that get attached to each photo so that you can do quick searches.
 I recommend that you tag the heck out of your photos as a HUGE favor to your future self.

 Let’s say time has gone by…you’ve just returned from a fantastic ski vacation with your friends and want to send a cute photo book as a thank you.
 An easy way to take a cute gift and make it an amazing gift is to add older photos.
 Now, if you tagged those old photos all you have to do is go to your cloud service type in “ski trip” and Bam!! all your old photos of ski trips pop up…how easy is that?!
 You can make an awesome gift with little work.
 If you haven’t…ugh…settle in for a long search…

-I hope this post has not only given you some insight into preparing your family photos for cloud storage but has reduced some of the anxiety I know many have about cloud storage.
-It’s not anything to be intimidated by.
-It’s just a different way to store your photos.
+Hopefully, this post has not only given you some insight into preparing your family photos for cloud storage but has reduced some of the anxiety I know many have about cloud storage.
+It’s just a different, safer way to store your photos.